AlexandreLeFou/Simple-Javascript-Exercises/README.md

 # Simple-JS-exercies

-I have developeda some simple algorithmic exercises regarding the following:
+I have developed a some simple algorithmic exercises regarding the following:

 ### Calculator: